mobizt/Firebase-ESP8266/README.md

 Error Queues store as file can be restored to Error Queue collection with function `restoreErrorQueue`.

-Two types of storage can be assigned with these functions, `QueueStorageType::SPIFFS` and `QueueStorageType::SD`.
+Two types of storage can be assigned with these functions, `StorageType::SPIFFS` and `StorageType::SD`.

 Read data (get) operation is not support queues restore